Home Articles 3D Visualization Best 3D Printers for Architectural Model Making

 Credit: ultimaker.com

 The Ultimaker S5 is one of the most popular FDM (Fused Deposition Modeling) printers for professionals.
-Known for its large build volume (330 x 240 x 300 mm), it enables architects to print bigger models or multiple parts in one go.
-This makes it highly efficient for offices working on large-scale projects.
+Known for its large build volume (330 x 240 x 300 mm), it enables architects to 3D print bigger models or multiple parts in one session.
+This makes it highly efficient for offices working on large-scale projects or urban design layouts.

-The S5 also supports dual extrusion, meaning you can print with two materials simultaneously—for example, combining structural PLA with dissolvable support materials to achieve complex geometries without manual cleanup.
-Its open filament system allows flexibility with a wide range of third-party materials.
-With reliability and excellent software integration, it has become a go-to choice for architectural firms.
+The S5 also supports dual extrusion, meaning you can print with two materials simultaneously.
+For example, combining structural PLA with dissolvable PVA support material allows you to achieve complex geometries without manual cleanup.
+Its open filament system provides flexibility with a wide range of third-party materials.
+According to a case study published by UltiMaker, the London-based firm Make Architects reduced model production costs by up to 90% after switching to Ultimaker printers.
+With reliable software integration through UltiMaker Cura, this best 3D printer for prototyping has become a go-to choice for architectural firms worldwide.

 Prusa i3 MK4